We are helping by providing FREE nest cups!

 Hampshire SEW MapSouth East Water Hampshire Postcode Map © Crown copyright and database rights 2023 Ordnance Survey License No. AC0000 850489Artificial nest cups can provide House Martins with safe nest sites, and save them time and effort building their own.
 Unlike some mud nests, these nests don’t fall down, so breeding success should be improved.

-Working with South East Water and Hampshire Swifts, HOS is trialling a scheme to provide free nest cups for Hampshire properties in the South East Water supply area (see map).
-We aim to fit 100 double nest cups from Nest Cup Box before House Martins return to breed in 2026.
-So far, we have received requests for 6 properties, so if all these are approved, we have 94 left.
+Working with South East Water and Hampshire Swifts, HOS is trialling a scheme to provide free nest cups for Hampshire properties in the South East Water supply area (on the map this is the large blue area bordered by black and purple lines).
+Our aim was to fit at least 100 double nest cups from Nest Cup Box before House Martins return to breed in 2026.
+We have exceeded our target by finding properties for 125 nest cups, and we'll be fitting them in the coming weeks.

-To maximise the chances of them being used, the free nest cups are being restricted to buildings within 100m of other nests – see this map of nests reported to HOS in 2025, or you may know of other nests yet to be added to the map.
+To maximise the chances of them being used, the free nest cups are being prioritised for buildings within 1km of other nests.
+This map shows nests reported to HOS in 2025.

 FAQs